mlokesh004/VLSI_Basics/README.txt

 Hey there!

-I've recently started my journey in GitHub to improve my coding skills.
-And, also will be covering all the basics that could be useful to entry into the VLSI industry.
+I've recently started my journey in GitHub to improve my coding skills and to share the knowledge.
+Here, I'll will be covering all the basics that is essential to entry into VLSI industry.

 I will be updating the folders related to Digital design, HDLs, HVLs, and Verification Methodologies.

-1. Digital logic deisgn
+1. Digital logic deisgn				}_______________These two topics are explained using verilog and SV (HDLs)
-2. Logic design using Verilog and SV
+2. Logic design using Verilog and SV		}
+	a.
+Combinational Circuits
+	b.
+Sequential Circuits

+3. Interview qns

+Let's Learn together.

 Happy Learning, Cheers!!